-This year we only walked for 26 days, but we had ten days off during that time.
+This year we walked 550 kms in 26 days, but we had ten days off in the middle.
 This was not our original plan.

 The trouble began after a week, when Keith’s leg mysteriously swelled up and became a painful red sausage.
 This put an end to our idea of walking all the way from Burgundy to the beginning of the pilgrim Way of Geneva, and then on to le Puy.